nishantbegani9/cse15l-lab-reports/lab-report-1-week-2.md

 **5. Setting an SSH Key**

+Now when we run the scp command, it always asks for the password.
+To type in the password again and again can be quite frustrating.
+A solution can be met to the problem if we use the ssh keys which contains a program called the ssh-keygen.
+What this does it that creates a two new files- the private key and the public key.
+The public key is copied to a particular location on the server and the private key is copied to a particular location on the client.

+The picture below shows the running of the ssh-keygen program.

 ![Setting SSH Key](SettingSSHKey1.png)

+Now what has happend is that both the files have been created in our computer.

+The next step is to copy the public key (stored in a file id_rsa.pub) on the server.
+To do this we perform the following steps shown the pictures below.

 ![Setting Public Key Part 1](SettingSSHKey2.png)

 ![This is how we set the public key](SettingSSHKey3.png)

 **6. Optimizing Remote Control**

 ![Optimizing the Remote Control for much more efficiency](OptimizingRemoteControl1.png)